merijnponzo/devserverWordpress/README.md

 # devserverWordpress

 Theme development with SCSS, font and file loaders
+Hot reload for both javascript and scss files

 No browsersync but chokidar for watching php and twig files And a simple script devserver.js to rewrite all links within your document